Telehealth: Transition to mainstream

 Traditional use of telehealth services has been for specialist treatment.
 However, there has been a paradigm shift and telehealth is no longer considered a specialist service.
 This development has ensured that many access barriers are eliminated, as medical professionals and patients are able to use wireless communication technologies to deliver health care.
 This is evident in rural communities.
 Rural residents typically have to travel to longer distances to access healthcare than urban counterparts due to physician shortages and healthcare facility closures in these areas.
 Telehealth eliminates this barrier as health professionals are able to conduct medical consultations through the use of wireless communication technologies.
 However, this process is dependent on both parties having internet access and comfort level with technology, which poses barriers for many low-income and rural communities.

 Telehealth allows the patient to be monitored between physician office visits which can improve patient health.
 Telehealth also allows patients to access expertise which is not available in their local area.
 This remote patient monitoring ability enables patients to stay at home longer and helps avoid unnecessary hospital time.
 In the long-term, this could potentially result in less burdening of the healthcare system and consumption of resources.

 During the COVID-19 pandemic, there were large increases in the use of telemedicine for primary care visits within the United States, increasing from an average of 1.4 million visits in Q2 of 2018 and 2019 to 35 million visits in Q2 2020, according to data from IQVIA.
 The telehealth market is expected to grow at 40% a year in 2021.
 Use of telemedicine by General Practitioners in the UK rose from 20 to 30% pre-COVID to almost 80% by the beginning of 2021.
 More than 70% of practitioners and patients were satisfied with this.
 Boris Johnson was said to have "piled pressure on GPs to offer more in-person consultations" supporting a campaign largely orchestrated by the Daily Mail.
-The Royal College of General Practitioners said that a patient "right" to have face-to-face appointments if they wished was "undeliverable".
+The Royal College of General Practitioners said that a patient "right" to have face-to-face appointments if they wish was "undeliverable".